home-assistant/home-assistant.io/source/_posts/2020-09-15-home-assistant-tags.markdown

 ![Photo of a tag reader with orange accents](/images/blog/2020-09-15-home-assistant-tags/orange-reader.jpg)

-The nice thing about standalone tag readers is that they will are dedicated to a room.
+The nice thing about standalone tag readers is that they are dedicated to a room.
 This means automations know in which room to act when a music card is scanned and can pick the right media player.
-This makes it great to have cards that can work in every room.
+This makes it easy to have cards that can work in every room.

 The tag reader is open-source and [available on GitHub](https://github.com/adonno/tagreader).
-You can make one yourself or buy one of the pre-built ones or DIY kits that he is [selling](https://adonno.com/product/tag-reader/).
+You can make one yourself or buy one of the pre-built ones or DIY kits that Adonno is [selling](https://adonno.com/product/tag-reader/).

 ## Managing Tags in Home Assistant 0.115